Attributes-PHP/wp-fastendpoints-depends/README.md

 </p>

 ------
-**FastEndpoints Depends** is a way of treating plugins as dependencies to speed up your REST endpoints
+**FastEndpoints Depends** allows you to treat plugins as dependencies to speed up your REST endpoints

-- Explore our docs at **[FastEndpoints Depends Docs »](https://matapatos.github.io/wp-fastendpoints/advanced-user-guide/plugins-as-dependencies/)**
+- Explore our docs at **[FastEndpoints Depends Docs »](https://attributes-php.github.io/wp-fastendpoints/advanced-user-guide/plugins-as-dependencies/)**

 ## Features

 - Only includes the plugins you need for the endpoint
 - No code changes needed.
 Just install and activate this plugin as an MU plugin
-- Full support to both native WP REST endpoints and [WP-FastEndpoints](https://github.com/matapatos/wp-fastendpoints)
+- Full support to both native WP REST endpoints and [WP-FastEndpoints](https://github.com/attributes-php/wp-fastendpoints)

 ## Requirements